ewvanwinkle/stablecoin-research/Part II: The Investment Landscape/03_Market_Landscape_and_Key_Players.md

-# Chapter 3: Market Landscape and Key Players
+# 3. Market Landscape and Key Players

-## 3.1 Market Size and Growth Trajectory

 The stablecoin market has demonstrated robust growth and is dominated by a few key players, though emerging competitors are beginning to gain traction.

 ### Market Size and Growth

-The stablecoin market has expanded significantly, with its total market capitalization surging from $138 billion in February 2024 to over $230 billion by May 2025 `[23]`.
-Projections suggest this market could continue its exponential growth, potentially reaching $2 trillion by 2028 `[7]`.
+The stablecoin market has expanded significantly, with its total market capitalization surging from $138 billion in February 2024 to over $230 billion by May 2025 [\[23\]](../Resources/10_Central_Bibliography.md#23).
+Projections suggest this market could continue its exponential growth, potentially reaching $2 trillion by 2028 [\[7\]](../Resources/10_Central_Bibliography.md#7).

 This growth is not just in value but also in utility.
-In 2024, stablecoin networks processed an astounding $27.6 trillion in transactions, a volume that surpassed the combined total of payment giants Visa and Mastercard `[8]`.
-This highlights a fundamental shift of stablecoins from being niche crypto trading instruments to core components of global payment infrastructure `[55]`.
+In 2024, stablecoin networks processed an astounding $27.6 trillion in transactions, a volume that surpassed the combined total of payment giants Visa and Mastercard [\[8\]](../Resources/10_Central_Bibliography.md#8).
+This highlights a fundamental shift of stablecoins from being niche crypto trading instruments to core components of global payment infrastructure [\[55\]](../Resources/10_Central_Bibliography.md#55).

 ```mermaid
 pie